captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 at a Compatibility Fair.
 ---
-We have letters, from friends,
+We have files, from friends,
----
-in our file,
 ---
 attesting to how happy
 ---